Turks and Caicos Camping

 We advise taking insect repellent, and during the rainy season, mosquito nets, long sleeves, and gloves.
 It's highly advisable to use tents with fine mesh, rather than those with typical window screen mesh, as sand fleas (biting midges) are easily able to enter the screen.

 It’s not feasible to camp on any of the main Providenciales beaches.

 Camping directly on the beach of one of the small cays or Middle Caicos beaches is the most popular site choice.
 Sand flies can be a problem, but this varies by location and season.
 Inland campsites can be seriously impacted by mosquitoes.

 There are nearly one hundred small and uninhabited cays and rocks in the Turks and Caicos, many of which make for amazing campsites.

 Per the Turks and Caicos National Parks Ordinance, camping in National Parks and Nature Reserves is permitted within designated 'camping zones'.
 However, none of the National Parks and Natures Reserves have designated camping sites.
 There are also no facilities provided.

-Ensure that you clean up your camp site and that you do not cause any damage the environment.
+- Ensure that you clean up your campsite and that you do not cause any damage to the environment.

 We don't recommend that you camp on Providenciales.
-This is due to a wide range of factors, including the increased risk of crime and wide availability of different accommodation available on Providenciales.
+This is due to a wide range of factors, including the increased risk of crime and the wide availability of different accommodations available on Providenciales.